pletzer/nemoflux/README.md

 ![alt singular flux](https://github.com/pletzer/nemoflux/blob/main/pictures/singular.png?raw=true)

 The end/start difference of the stream function is 0.5 in this case.
+The exact value is the difference of angle (in radiants) from the lower, start point to the upper, terminal point (`pi`) divided by `2*pi`.

+This flow integral is independent of the path of the target line.
+Numerically, you should get the exact value if the starting and end points fall on mesh nodes that are at least one cell away from the singularity.

 ## A more complex vector field